 Overall, the Fund continued to increase the investments it has made through the London CIV.
-During 2020/21, the Fund made a £50m allocation to the LCIV Private Debt Fund and investment in the London CIV infrastructure fund began to be built up.
-In line with standard industry practice for infrastructure and private debt investments, it will be some time before funds are fully invested.
+During 2019/20, the Fund made its first investment in the London CIV infrastructure fund.
+In line with standard industry practice for infrastructure investments, it will be some time before funds are fully invested.

-As at 31/03/2021, the Fund had 5 investments with the London CIV: Emerging Market equities (through JP Morgan), Diversified Growth Funds (Baillie Gifford/Ruffer), Multi Asset Credit (CQS) and Infrastructure (Stepstone).
+As at 31/03/2020, the Fund had 5 investments with the London CIV: Emerging Market equities (through JP Morgan), Diversified Growth Funds (Baillie Gifford/Ruffer), Multi Asset Credit (CQS) and Infrastructure (Stepstone).
 Additionally, the Fund's passive equity investments through Legal and General and Gilts through Blackrock are arranged through the London CIV's negotiated mandate where the Fund benefits from lower negotiated fees.

 All asset classes except Property, Private Equity, Infrastructure and Cash are managed by the London CIV asset pool.
-Therefore, the Fund has approximately 88% of its investments held with the regional pool or under the pool's oversight.
+Therefore, the Fund has approximately 84% of its investments held with the regional pool or under the pool's oversight.